GlStep/ts-lib/README.md

-# Vue Library-Monorepo Template
+# Vue Component/Library-Monorepo Template

-> My personal repo template for developing Vue 3 libraries in a monorepo powered by pnpm workspaces
+> Repository template for developing Vue 3 libraries in a monorepo powered by pnpm workspaces, heavily inspired by [LinusBorg/vue-lib-template](https://github.com/LinusBorg/vue-lib-template) created by [LinusBorg](https://github.com/LinusBorg) with a few additions and other spices

 **STATE**: Still working on this here and ther, but it's working fine, usually ☺️